MitkoValt/MitkoValt/README.md

-# 👋 Hi, I am Mitko
+# 👋 Hi, I am Mitko.

-🎓 Masterstudent in Computer Engineering @ TU Berlin
+- Masterstudent in Computer Engineering @ TU Berlin
-🧠 Interested in Machine Learning, Data Science and Computer Vision.
+- Interested in Machine Learning, Data Science, Computer Vision and Medical Imaging
-📷 Aktuell: Projekte mit Autoencodern & Bildverarbeitung
+- Background in Innovationmanagement and Computer Vision and Development of Brain for

+  Interesting fact about me:
+-

+- Interested in the future of AI,
+-
-🔧 Tools: Python, TensorFlow, Keras, OpenCV
+- Tools: Python, TensorFlow, Keras, OpenCV
 🌱 Auf der Suche nach Werkstudentenstellen & Thesis-Möglichkeiten

 ## 📌 Meine Projekte (Auswahl)